 While the wonders of the world are very well known, there are a huge number of natural wonders located in Europe that are relatively unknown.
 With an intoxicating blend of natural beauty and wonders, art, architecture and wilds, you are certain to find a huge number of natural wonders when you explore Europe, that are not only underrated by the world, but also remain relatively unknown.
 The best way to discover these unknown wonders is to head out to Europe and explore them yourself.
 Before you go, it’s important that you apply for an e111 card (European Health Insurance) so you are covered for your trip.

 Here’s a list of some unknown wonders of Europe so you have somewhere to begin your search.
+You can also check out a list of Europe tours which focus more on the ‘off the beaten track’ locations.

 Les Gorges du Verdon, France